marcoklein/remotegamepad/README.md

 For rendering, the front end uses a HTML5 canvas that always resizes to fill the full screen.
 A pad and button class provide the logic.
 They offer an easy way to enhance the interface.

 ## Connection Handling through WebRTC
+The project uses PeerJS for connection handling.
+The library provides a JavaScript implementation of the technology.
+Dedicated client and server classes handle the connection to fulfill special requirements of the gamepad application.
+In particular, client and server regularly send keep alive and ping messages.
+This is due to different browser implementations and some browser put a connection to sleep if the traffic is low.

 ## RemoteGamepad API
+On the server-side, the RemoteGamepad API maps directly onto the native Gamepad API.
+Controlled gamepads have the property `remote` with the associated `RemoteGamepad` object.
+Additionally, the global object `RemoteGamepadAPI` provides direct access to further API elements.